GoogleCloudPlatform/monitoring-dashboard-samples/scripts/dashboard-importer/README.md

 In the directory with the file(s) to be uploaded, it also creates `upload_<time>.txt` file that records the names and URLs of the uploaded files

 ## Troubleshooting
+We occasionally publish small updates and bug fixes to the tool.
+Before attempting further troubleshooting, first try fixing the issue by using `git pull` to pull down the latest version of the repository and then importing again.

 Common troubleshooting cases for the Cloud Monitoring Dashboard Importer

 ### gcloud Related Issues